 Sex, Lies and a Killer Upstairs

-The other thing that struck me about "A Killer Upstairs" is that this is sadly one of those TV movies which is by the book and over the top.
+The other thing that struck me about "A Killer Upstairs" is that this is sadly one of those TV movies which is by the book and also over the top.
 As such we have poor acting, lack of emotion, forced delivery of dialogue and a storyline which surprise surprise sees a mom turning detective to prove a loved one's innocence.
-The one thing that "A Killer Upstairs" has going for it is that it tries to leave an important bit of information a secret until the big ending and so tries to be a surprise twist but for me it wasn't such a surprise.
+The one thing that "A Killer Upstairs" has going for it is that it tries to leave an important bit of information a secret until the big ending and so tries to be a surprise twist, although for me it wasn't such a surprise.

 What this all boils down to is that best "A Killer Upstairs" is only ever middle of the road and sadly the plot, the acting, the attempts at creating drama is below its best and so this has little to make it either memorable or recommendable.